 What To Know Before Trying to Earn The Eagle Scout Rank

 Are you thinking about joining Scouting and maybe one day earning your Eagle rank?
 Hi, I’m Cole!
 As an Eagle Scout myself, I can tell you that while the path to reaching Scouting’s final rank won’t be easy, it will be 100% worthwhile!
-Throughout their years in Scouting, young people are given the opportunity to learn countless hard and soft skills such as:
+Throughout your years in Scouting, you’ll get the opportunity to learn countless skills like:

 - Emergency First Aid + CPR